 Furthermore, I used to have an ongoing mental battle with food.
 When you put a buffalo chicken pizza in front of me, I'd be itching to eat it.
 I'd have a back and forth internal monologue with one part of me saying a few slices won't hurt and the other saying you shouldn't eat that.
 Of course I'd always give in and eat it, and usually more than a few slices.
 There was always that constant anxiety around food, and I'd always end up eating something and regretting it later.

-When I declared myself vegan, it was like a huge weight was lifted off my shoulders.
+When I declared myself plant-based, it was like a huge weight was lifted off my shoulders.
 When I finally decided I don't eat meat and dairy, I had won the battle.
 It's very easy to not eat the buffalo chicken pizza when it's simply something I don't eat.
 It doesn't even tempt me.
 It's a lot like, If you don't smoke then you don't smoke.
 There's no internal battle going on because it's just something you don't do.
 Conversely, if eating that pizza is something you shouldn't do, then 99/100 times you're going to eat it.

 I don't eat meat, dairy, and most processed foods, so I honestly don't crave them.
 I crave plants now!